-- Navigation menu of standalone HTML didn't include a call to javascript when html.display_chapter was set to true, meaning it didn't display the chapter correctly. - Implementations197 of Image and StandaloneImage were reversed in LaTeX. - 198StandaloneImage urls were not adjusted (meanning that running crowbook from another directory failed). - Image199 paths are now found correctly in HtmlDir rendering even if crowbook is called from another directory (same fix as 0.6's for Epub and LaTeX, which was forgotten for HtmlDir).
+- Bugfixes: - Navigation menu of standalone HTML didn't include a call to javascript when html.display\chapter was set to true, meaning it didn't display the chapter correctly. - Implementations of Image and StandaloneImage were reversed in LaTeX. - StandaloneImage urls were not adjusted (meanning that running crowbook from another directory failed). - Image paths are now found correctly in HtmlDir rendering even if crowbook is called from another directory (same fix as 0.6's for Epub and LaTeX, which was forgotten for HtmlDir). - Internal/API: - In order to have better error messages, there was a need to refactor the Error type, and make more methods return Result<X> instead of X. The API is, therefore, quite modified. - Added a Renderer trait used by the various renderers. - Removed some methods from public API.

-• Internal200/API:

-- In order to have better error messages, there was a need to refactor the Error type, and make more methods return Result<X> instead of X. The API is, therefore, quite modified.